1ostrich2/Posting-Blogging-Website/README.md

-🐦 Twitter-Style Web Application - No AI used <br />
+🐦 Twitter-Style Web Application - NO AI USED <br />
 - A simple social media web application inspired by Twitter, where users can create posts and interact with a feed.
 <br /><br />